 Edgar managed to combine both practicality and dreaminess in one volume.
 With names like Golden Alexander, Star Violet, Queen of the Prairie, Fairyslipper, and Rosybells, he seduced people in 1948.
 This book of botany was, and still is, pretty scintillating stuff for anyone who has just come through the freezing month of February.
 It doesn’t matter if it was 60 years ago or six minutes ago, Edgar still has the ability to soothes us, to inspire us, to teach us.
 Spring will come.
 The cold air will warm.
 The flowers will bloom.
 And what a sight it will be.

-This post is dedicated to all of Ms. Jeannie’s friends and family in the colder climates who just can’t bear one more day of winter.
+This post is dedicated to all our readers who live in colder climates and just can’t bear one more day of winter.
 Hang tight!
 Spring is coming!
 The flowers are stirring!
 Edgar said so.

 9 thoughts on “On This Day in 1948: Flowers Bloomed in a Book”

 Thanks–I needed that!
 I wasn’t familiar with this man or book–but I can see what a contribution it was!

 Glad you enjoyed it!
 Edgar also wrote several books on ferns which were one of the plants he loved most.
 And a bevy of articles on minerals which may not seem fascinating but I have a feeling Edgar made them interesting!

 I enjoy each of your articles.
 I find them very interesting and well written.
 Love the photography.
 Thanks!

 Thank you do much D.J. for your kind words.
 Cheers to sunny skies ahead!